sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

 ~~Question 2.2~~: Follow up to question 2.1, should we go through every implemented regression estimator right now to see which data containers it accepts, as every interface could be different.
 Dummy data should be able to suffice?

-## 3) Extending functionality of `skpro.regression` and description of proposed solution
+## 3) Extending functionality of polars inside `skpro.regression` and description of proposed solution for output containers

 Lets consider the current inplementation of `predict_interval` seen inside `regression._base`.
 Assuming we follow section 8.2's implementation, the proposed implementation of a function like `predict_interval` could look as follows: